feitian124/migrate-helper/README.md

 `testify` tests. there are so many files need to migrate that I write this helper to do the regular replacements, then manually check and update.

+other projects which want to migrate from `gocheck` to `testify` can use too.

 ## install

 ```go